-This bill proposes the establishment of a high school success grant program within the Department of Education, aimed at funding ninth-grade on-track programs and services in public schools.
+This bill proposes the establishment of a high school success grant program within the Arizona Department of Education, aimed at funding ninth-grade on-track programs and services in public schools.
 The bill outlines the procedures for public schools to apply for grants, which must be approved by their governing boards before submission.
-It mandates that eligible schools receive grants of $150 per enrolled ninth-grade student, adjusted for inflation after fiscal year 2025-2026, with prioritization for schools in good standing and those serving economically disadvantaged students.
-Additionally, the bill requires grant recipients to implement various strategies to support ninth-grade students in staying on track for graduation.
+It mandates that eligible public schools receive grants of $150 per enrolled ninth-grade student, adjusted for inflation after fiscal year 2025-2026, with prioritization given to schools in good standing and those serving economically disadvantaged students.
+Additionally, the bill requires grant recipients to implement various strategies to support ninth-grade students in completing necessary credits for graduation.

 The bill also establishes a dedicated fund for the high school success grant program, which will be continuously appropriated and exempt from lapsing provisions.
-It mandates annual appropriations from the legislature to ensure ongoing funding, with specific criteria for determining whether a student is on track to graduate.
-Overall, the bill aims to enhance support for ninth-grade students through targeted funding and structured programs, thereby improving their chances of graduating high school on time.
+It mandates annual appropriations from the legislature to ensure ongoing funding, calculated at a minimum of $150 per ninth-grade student, adjusted for inflation.
+Furthermore, it defines criteria for students to be considered on track for graduation, including completing a minimum percentage of required credits and limiting failing grades.
+Overall, the bill aims to enhance support for ninth-grade students and improve their chances of graduating on time.

 Statutes affected: